tariqsheikhsw/CiscoDNACenter/README.md

 The streaming telemetry data collection mechanism is described as a pull instead of a push mechanism.

-X.Network management platforms subscribe to the collection of streaming telemetry data; the devices publish the data to the platform based on the subscription.
+[✔️]Network management platforms subscribe to the collection of streaming telemetry data; the devices publish the data to the platform based on the subscription.

-X.Streaming telemetry publishes to network management platforms periodically or based on changes in the data.
+[✔️]Streaming telemetry publishes to network management platforms periodically or based on changes in the data.

 Network devices use more compute resources to forward streaming telemetry, but the network management platforms update faster.

-X.Streaming telemetry is available on Cisco wireless infrastructure devices with specific operating systems.
+[✔️]Streaming telemetry is available on Cisco wireless infrastructure devices with specific operating systems.

 🔘 QX - Which of the following statements is true about Cisco DNA Center Assurance?

-    X.Assurance is a functional component within the Cisco DNA Center NDP.
+    [✔️]Assurance is a functional component within the Cisco DNA Center NDP.

     Assurance is a functional component within the Cisco DNA Center NCP.